arviz-devs/arviz/doc/source/contributing/syntax_guide.md

 ::::

 For adding anchors in `.ipynb` files, Markdown syntax will be used in the markdown cells of `.ipynb` files.
+Read more about it [here](https://www.sphinx-doc.org/en/master/usage/restructuredtext/roles.html#ref-role).

 ## Backticks for highlighting code keywords